This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 Common reasons include avoiding an annual fee, transferring your credit to another card, etc. Never close an account just for convenience.

-Closing accounts reduces your total available credit, causing your credit card utilization to increase and therefore your credit score to fall.
+Closing accounts reduces your total available credit, causing your credit card utilization to increase and your credit score to fall.
+Remember: you want to avoid utilization over 30%, and closing an account can cause you to breach that number.

-Closing accounts also prevents you from building additional credit history, which makes up 15% of your score.
+Closing accounts will also prevent you from continuing to build credit history, which makes up 15% of your score.

 This myth persists because people think that closing an account will remove it from their credit report, therefore hiding any bad history from future lenders.